martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 # Remedies

-If an event cannot be held at the scheduled time and place, the LLC and IESG have several options.
+If a meeting cannot be held at the scheduled time and place, the LLC and IESG have several options.
 The remedies in this section should be considered in light of four principles, presented in no particular order: